 For immediate serving: Heat a 12"non-stick skillet over medium heat and add 1 tbsp ghee.
 Crack four eggs into the pan, one at a time, and fry for 1-2 minutes until the edges are set.
 Cover the pan and continue to cook until the whites are barely, an additional 2-3 minutes.
 Top each plate of hash with a fried egg, sprinkle with red pepper flakes, and serve immediately.

-The hash can be prepared completely in advance through step 4.
+Make Ahead: The hash can be prepared completely in advance through step 3.
 To reheat, remove the lid and microwave an individual portion for 60 seconds.
-Prepare the fried egg fresh, and top the warmed hash with the fried egg and a sprinkle of red pepper flakes.
+Prepare the fried egg fresh, and top the warmed hash with the fried egg.